-- 2.1 apply a logical and analytic approach to clinical situations. - 2.2 apply to medical practice biomedical scientific principles, method and knowledge relating to: anatomy, biochemistry, physiology, pathology, microbiology, parasitology and pharmacology. - 2.3 prioritize health problems and management strategies based on current scientific principles in health care. - 2.4 contribute to the creation, dissemination, application and translation of new health care knowledge and practices. - 2.5 contribute to the advancement of the discipline by way of contributing to research. - 2.6 apply psychological principles, method and knowledge to medical practice. - 2.7 apply social science principles, method and knowledge to medical practice.
+- 2.1 approach clinical situations in a logical and analytical manner. - 2.2 apply to medical practice biomedical scientific principles. - 2.3 prioritize health problems and management strategies based on current scientific principles in health care.

+- 2.4 contribute to the creation, dissemination, application and translation of new health care knowledge and practices - 2.5 apply psychological principles, method and knowledge to medical practice. - 2.6 apply social science principles, method and knowledge to medical practice.